00-Evan/00-Evan.github.io/_pages/shatteredpd.md

 header:
   image: /assets/images/SHPD-header.png
-  width: 1280px
+  width: 960px

 ---

-Hey Look, Shattered Pixel Dungeon has a dedicated page now!

-This page is currently **under construction**, eventually I would like to have a nice flashy splash page here, but for now all you get is the header image and some basic info:
+**Shattered Pixel Dungeon** is a Roguelike RPG, with pixel art graphics and lots of variety and replayability.
+Every game is unique, with four different playable characters, randomized levels and enemies, and over 150 items to collect and use.
+The game is simple to get into, but has lots of depth.
+Strategy is required if you want to win!

-Shattered Pixel Dungeon is a roguelike RPG for android, based on Pixel Dungeon!
-While it started as a project to improve on Pixel Dungeon's balance, it has since grown into a separate game, with the same core mechanics.
+This game is based on the freely available source code of [Pixel Dungeon](http://pixeldungeon.watabou.ru/).
+It began as a project to improve on the original game's quirks, but has since evolved into a separate game, with many unique features.

-Some features are:
+Shattered Pixel Dungeon includes:
 - **High replayability:** Randomly generated levels, enemies, and items.
 No two games are the same!
 - **4 hero classes:** Warrior, Mage, Rogue, and Huntress.
 Each hero has a unique playstyle.
 - **8 subclasses:** Successful heroes can refine their skills to become more powerful.